vegasbrianc/prometheus/README.md

 View Alert Manager `http://localhost:9093`

 ### Test Alerts

+#### Service down
-A quick test for your alerts is to stop a service.
-Stop the node_exporter container and you should notice shortly the alert arrive in Slack.
-Also check the alerts in both the Alert Manager and Prometheus Alerts just to understand how they flow through the system.
+A quick way to test the service down pre-configured alert is to stop a service.

+* Stop the `node-exporter` container by running `docker stop node_exporter`.
+* Check the alerts in both the Alert Manager `http://localhost:9093` and Prometheus Alerts `http://localhost:9090/alerts` to understand how they flow through the system and what you can control where.
-High load test alert - `docker run --rm -it busybox sh -c "while true; do :; done"`
+* The alert will start by being `pending` which can only be seen in Prometheus Alerts `http://localhost:9090/alerts`.
+* This is because Prometheus will only sent the alert to Alert Manager `http://localhost:9093` when it is `active`, which in this case will take 2 minutes due to the configuration in `prometheus/alert.rules`.
+* You should notice shortly the alert arrive in Slack if you have configured the integration.
+* To make everything go back to normal run `docker-compose up -d`.

+#### High load
+This tutorial has a bash file to help testing high load.
+You can look trough it first to see what it, the short version is that it runs a busy loop on all your CPUs.

+* To test the high load alert run `./alert.sh`.
-Let this run for a few minutes and you will notice the load alert appear.
-Then Ctrl+C to stop this container.
+* Let this run for a few minutes and you will notice the load alert appear.
+* Then press `any key` or `Ctrl+C` to the script this container.

 # Security Considerations
 This project is intended to be a quick-start to get up and running with Docker and Prometheus.
 Security has not been implemented in this project.
 It is the users responsability to implement sensible security practices.